-- Update U.S. DOE TV test procedure and International Electrotechnical Commission (IEC) test clip to: - 1) adequately address existing features such as Automatic Brightness Control (ABC) and Motion Detection Dimming (MDD); and - 2) incorporate emerging technologies such as UHD, true and upscaled high dynamic range (HDR), increasing panel brightness and stand-by power. - Update ENERGY STAR specification to address issues with ABC/MDD, address new energy-consuming features such as UHD, and to account for the U.S. DOE test procedure and IEC test clip updates. - Use data from TV manufacturers' TV testing to review current television energy use, which will help to define efficiency standards for potential incentives in 2025.
+- Update U.S. DOE TV test procedure and International Electrotechnical Commission (IEC) test clip to: - 1) adequately address existing features such as Automatic Brightness Control (ABC) and Motion Detection Dimming (MDD) to prevent gaming of test results by manufacturers; and - 2) incorporate emerging technologies such as UHD, true and upscaled high dynamic range (HDR), increasing panel brightness and stand-by power. - Update ENERGY STAR specification to address issues with ABC/MDD, address new energy-consuming features such as UHD, and to account for the U.S. DOE test procedure and IEC test clip updates. - Use data from TV manufacturers' TV testing to review current television energy use, which will help to define efficiency standards for potential incentives in 2025.